Computer Vision Syndrome: You’re Not Alone

 Don’t slouch at the computer.
 Sit up straight as far back in the chair as you can with your feet placed flat on the floor.
 Your knees should be even with or slightly below your hips.
 Position your keyboard so that it is centered for you and sit as close to it as possible.

-Your shoulders should be nice and relaxed, your elbows are slightly bent, and your arms and wrists are straight.
-This will help with the neck and shoulder pain as well as back pain.
+Your shoulders should be nice and relaxed, your elbows should be slightly bent, and your arms and wrists should be straight.
+This will help with neck and shoulder pain as well as back pain.

 And, of course, take lots of breaks!